phax/ph-oton/README.md

     * Updated to CookieConsent 3.1.1
     * Updated to Jetty 9.4.31
     * Updated to popper.js 1.16.1-lts
+    * Updated PrismJS to 1.2.1
     * Removed autosize 1.8
     * Improved customizability of `ExporterExcel`
     * Fixed XML serialization of long running job data
+    * Reworked the PrismJS API and made the plugins more customizable
 * v8.2.5 - 2020-05-26
     * Changed Maven groupId to `com.helger.photon`
     * Updated to ph-web 9.3.0 (new Maven groupId)